lmortimer/longitude/README.md

 # Longitude
 Graph and visualise git repositories.
+View the [live demo](https://lmortimer.github.io/longitude/demo/index.html).

 The repository is split into two parts: